Inspectors' Handbook — Parts I to IV

 - Revoking appointment of inspectors

-Inspectors give direction and advice to the trustee regarding specific actions to be taken in the administration of the estate.
-They also supervise the trustee's administration and ensure the trustee acts in accordance with their directions.
+Inspectors give direction and advice to the LIT regarding specific actions to be taken in the administration of the estate.
+They also supervise the LIT's administration and ensure the LIT acts in accordance with their directions.

 The Act sets out, in various sections, the responsibilities of inspectors appointed to bankruptcy estates.
 Generally, these responsibilities can be grouped into three categories: Action, Authorization and Supervision.

 Action: The Taking of Some Specific Action by Inspectors

 Who calls them and when are they held? (section 117)

 The first inspectors' meeting is usually held immediately after the first meeting of creditors.
 After this initial inspectors' meeting, the LIT calls other meetings when deemed advisable or when a meeting is requested in writing by a majority of the inspectors.

 When inspectors attend a meeting, they are expected to play an active role by expressing their opinions and voting on motions, when necessary.